recieve/stripe/README.txt

 This is a simple standalone Stripe checkout plugin.
 That's it.
 No other plugins required.

-Note that Stripe suggests that the pages hosting the checkout form be SSL (start with `https://`).
+Note that Stripe suggests that the pages hosting the checkout form be SSL (they should start with `https://`).
 [Read more about SSL](https://stripe.com/help/ssl).

 ###Start Accepting Payments in 3 Easy Steps###